borort/PHPBanner/SKILL_TEST.en.md

 # Task
-A product manager at Mercari has a great idea!
-Let’s add banners to the Mercari app.
+A product manager at xxx has a great idea!
+Let’s add banners to the xxx app.
 We need some way of controlling when the banners are displayed.
 Design and implement a system to accomplish this according to the following specifications.

 # Requirements
 * You may code in any of the following languages